 The scope of the study

 A delimitation has been made based on a review of which areas have been included in the market studies of other countries, and the supervision matters opened and tips received by the Swedish Competition Authority.
-We have initially chosen to focus our study on:
+We initially focused our study on:

 - Digital advertising

 - Mobile app stores

 - Digital payment service